 - January 2010 WorldView-2 stereo satellite photos processed by PhotoSat in June 2016.

 Gerry Mitchell, P. Geo, Geophysicist, President PhotoSat

-A 1m grid of elevation values, covering an area of 100 square kilometres, was produced over the PhotoSat test area in Eritrea.
+A 1m grid of elevation values, covering an area of 100 square kilometers, was produced over the PhotoSat test area in Eritrea.
 The elevation grid was made using geophysical processing of 50cm ground resolution stereo satellite photos taken by the DigitalGlobe WorldView-2 satellite.
-The stereo satellite elevation processing was referenced to twenty one ground survey points.
+The stereo satellite elevation processing was referenced to twenty-one ground survey points.
 The elevation surveying accuracy was measured with 775 survey checkpoints.